-Senior Rehabilitation Specialist and General Manager
+Senior Rehabilitation Specialist / Team Leader

 I trained as a nurse in my homeland of Russia.
 Following graduation I then worked for a couple of years in a hospital and returned for further education at Moscow University before studying at the Pető Institute in Budapest, Hungary.
 After graduating I was employed in the Adult Department and remained there for two years.
 I accepted a two-year contract at the Integrated Neurological Rehabilitation Foundation in New Zealand as a Rehabilitation Specialist in 2001 and have remained here ever since.